 - Space heaters may be used to supplement the home’s primary heating system

-- Lights are left on longer from spending more time in your home and the need to use lighting for longer during the day
+- Lights are left on longer from spending more time in your home and using lighting for longer periods during dark winter months

 Changes in Billing and/or Utility Rates